Chairman of PAC

 Mr. Ansong is the founder of the Professional Advisory Council to the Dalhousie Economics Department and serves as its chairman.
 The council aims to provide a channel that will keep alumni connected and engaged.

-Mr. Ansong earned a Bachelor of Science in Economics from Francis University and a Master of Finance from Queen’s University.
-He also holds the following certifications: Charted Financial Analyst, Financial Risk Manager, Charted Alternative Investment Analyst, Derivatives Market Specialist, and Professional Scrum Master I.
+Mr. Ansong earned a Bachelor of Science in Economics from Dalhousie University and a Master of Finance from Queen’s University.
+He also holds the following certifications: Charted Financial Analyst, Financial Risk Manager, Charted Alternative Investment Analyst, Derivatives Market Specialist, and Professional Scrum Master I

 Chairman of WCM Committee